CheckiePy/CheckiePyBackend/README.md

 BOT_AUTH = ''
 ```

-Where one can get BOT_AUTH will be described in section 2.7.
+How to get `BOT_AUTH` is described in [this](https://github.com/CheckiePy/CheckiePyBackend/tree/master#27-get-bot-auth-credential) section.

 #### 2.5.
 Run Django